Stromboli

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Garlic powder, Parmesan cheese and Parsley – Adds flavor to the butter mixture brushed on top of the dough.
+- Seasonings – Garlic powder, parmesan cheese and dried parsley.
+These three simple ingredients add so much flavor to the butter mixture.
+Brush it on top of the dough and voila, perfection!

 How to Make Stromboli